15 Dec 2017

-We are proud to host an elite panel of educators from Cambridge, Yale, Imperial, Stanford and Scad, to speak on the theme: 'How do we prepare young people for the world of 2030 and beyond?'.
-With only 20 days to go, book your seat now and take a guided tour into the future of education.
+We are proud to host an elite panel of educators from Cambridge, Yale, Imperial, Stanford and Scad, to speak on the theme: 'How do we prepare young people for the world of 2030 and beyond?' - Click to view our Livestream!

 Learn.
 Aspire.
 Be